 Argentina's near self-sufficiency in fuel enables it to be one of the few nations which is apparently little worried by the current energy crisis.

-Argentina's near self-sufficiency in fuel enables it to be one of the few nations which is apparently little worried by the current energy crisis.
+Background: Argentina's near self-sufficiency in fuel enables it to be one of the few nations which is apparently little worried by the current energy crisis.
 This is noticeable in the capital, Buenos Aires, where traffic flows without restriction and where city lights burn continuously and as brightly as ever.

 Argentina currently produces about ninety percent of its annual consumption of 26 million cubic metres of oil, but Energy Secretary Miguel Revestido said recently that the country will be totally self-supporting by 1977.